The Imperial Pilgrimage Routes of Japan

 The trip will end after breakfast at our hotel in Kyoto on the last day of the trip, Day 14.
 Rail transfer to Kansai International Airport from Kyoto is easy and direct, taking about 70 minutes.
 Access is more or less directly from the train platform into the airport.

-Our Hiking the Kumano Kodo trip is a new trip for us this year, and we are happy to be working in collaboration with Bob Hefill, a professional freelance translator and founder of Hike Japan.
+Our Hiking the Kumano Kodo trip is a relatively new trip, and we are happy to be working in collaboration with Bob Hefill, a professional freelance translator and founder of Hike Japan.
 Bob has been organizing and running trips in Japan since 2003 and is eager to infuse our trip with his knowledge of and enthusiasm for Japan and its culture.
-For those interested in joining us on this inaugural trip, don't forget to bring along your flexibility, good humor, and love of adventure and discovery!
+For those interested in joining us on this trip, don't forget to bring along your flexibility, good humor, and love of adventure and discovery!

 This trip is as much a cultural experience as it is a hiking and walking trip.
-It would be a fabulous experience for any fit, active traveler, but especially so for experienced hikers who have hiked in other parts of the world but have yet to travel to Japan.
-While the hiking routes may not feel as remote or landscapes as expansive as those in the Rockies or European Alps, the cultural aspect adds an intriguing and captivating dimension.
+It would be a fabulous experience for any fit, active traveler, but especially for those who have hiked or walked in other parts of the world but have yet to travel to Japan.
+While the hiking routes may not feel as extensive or remote, nor the landscapes as expansive as those in the Rockies or European Alps, the cultural aspect adds an intriguing and captivating dimension.
 Very basic things, like eating and sleeping, can be quite different in Japan.
-Breakfast might look very much like dinner, and getting up and down off a futon can be an interesting new exercise.
+Breakfast might look very much like dinner, and getting up and down off a futon on a tatami mat floor can be an interesting new exercise.
 The Japanese are generally extremely polite and respectful.
-Certain social etiquettes require more mindful attention and others, such as bathing at hot springs, less inhibition.
+Certain social etiquettes require more mindful attention than others, such as bathing at hot springs, and less inhibition.
 An openness and willingness to try new things is an essential and rewarding part of this journey.

 Many things!
-The tour is designed to give you great hiking experiences as well as insights into Japanese history and culture.
-The itinerary focuses on imperial pilgrimages, with visits to many of the most important sacred sites in the Kii Peninsula.
+The tour is designed to provide some great hiking experiences as well as insights into Japanese history and culture.
+The itinerary highlights some of the most interesting and rewarding sections of the Kumano imperial pilgrimage routes, with visits to many of the most important sacred sites in the Kii Peninsula.
 The other destinations we’ll visit - Yoshino, Asuka, Nara, and Kyoto, are all significant in gaining a good understanding of pilgrimage routes in this part of Japan and how Japanese culture developed in the Yamato area around Asuka, Nara, and Kyoto.
 We’ll gain insights into Japanese culture other visitors rarely have.
-Highly experienced guides, carefully chosen lodgings, some with onsen - wonderful natural hot spring baths, delicious Japanese food, all contribute to making this tour truly special.
+Highly experienced guides, carefully chosen lodgings, some with onsen - wonderful natural hot spring baths, and delicious Japanese food, all contribute to making this tour truly special.

 Please contact us for a more detailed itinerary, for more information, or to register.